Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 Watch and Pray

-Jesus told Peter, James, and John to watch and pray so they would not fall into temptation.
+When Jesus went with Peter, James, and John to the garden of Gethsemane to pray as faced the cross later, he told them to watch and pray so they would not fall into temptation.
 But they went to sleep and did end up falling into and submitting to temptation.
 Here in Ephesians, we are told to "pray always,...being watchful, with all perseverance and supplication for the saints.
 Perseverance is important.
 The devil is patient.
 He wants to wear us down.
 Keep your armor on and persevere.

 What Does the Bible Say About Binding and Loosing?